FarronF/limerick-council-meetings/meetings/2023/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of Metropolitan District of Limerick - 20th February 2023.md

 In proposing the Motion, Councillor O’Donovan referred to the lack of funding for gritting footpaths

 and that these should be prioritised in the future.
-Members agreed with the Motion, highlighting--- 13
+Members agreed with the Motion, highlighting
+---
+13

 the importance of it and the need for more funding.